 The Citibank Plus Everyday Account is a completely fee-free way to bank and can help you if you like travelling overseas.
 No matter how much you deposit each month, or how many times you use your debit card, Citibank will not charge you any fees for banking with their Plus Everyday Account.
-To be eligible for the cashback offer, you need to deposit at least $3,000 each month.

 What are the features of the Citibank Plus Everyday Account?